Direct lender loans explained

 If you borrow £500 from a payday loan lender, you pay it all back plus the interest no more than 35 days later.
 If you borrow £500 from a direct lender over 12 months, what you pay back every month will be a lot less than the one-off repayment you make on a payday loan.
 However, please be aware that you’d pay more in interest on the 12-month loan than you would on the payday loan.

 Growing Power is a broker and many of the direct lenders on our panel are happy to offer short term cash loans to borrowers with less than perfect credit histories.
-Our borrowers often need 10-minute loans because their need for the money is urgent and sudden.
+Our borrowers often need super quick loans because their need for the money is urgent and sudden.
 We understand that, sometimes, an unexpected bill can arrive or you need to find money in a hurry to cover an emergency.

 All of our lenders are FCA-authorised and regulated meaning that they must follow the regulations and that they must be fair and transparent with their customers.